-Once abroad, many students find they need to change their course selection - sometimes students discover that courses are not offered as expected or that scheduling precludes taking all the courses listed.
-Students in this situation should enter any changes through the Study Abroad website.
-It is in the student's interest to keep the Government Undergraduate Program and the OIE informed of all course changes as they occur.
+Once abroad, you may find that you need to change your preliminary course selection.
+Students in this situation should enter any changes through the Study Abroad portal.
+It is in your interest to keep the Government Undergraduate Program and the OIE informed of all course changes as they occur.